erdDEVcode/elrondjs/docs/guide.md

 const wallet = BasicWallet.fromMenmonic('tourist judge garden detail summer differ want voyage foot good design text')
 ```

-Creating a "dummy" wallet with a random mnemonic can be done:
+Sometimes you may wish to create a _dummy_ wallet for testing purposes.
+This can be done as follows:

 ```js
 const { BasicWallet } = require('elrondjs')